SFIA and Bodies of Knowledge

 Where SFIA reference material refers to "Bodies of Knowledge" - it is not a mandatory prescription of specific bodies of knowledge.
 It is a general pointer that there are formal/informal bodies of knowledge to be explored and applied in the course of leading, managing and doing work.

 The expectation is that individuals and organisations will identify the most appropriate bodies of knowledge to explore and apply.
-These expectations are described in general terms in the knowledge dimension of SFIA's 7 levels of responsibility.
+SFIA describes these expectations in a generic way in the knowledge dimension of the 7 levels of responsibility.
 See the table below.

 |SFIA Level||Knowledge attributes in SFIA's Levels of Responsibility|

 |1 - Follow||Has a basic generic knowledge appropriate to area of work.
 Applies newly acquired knowledge to develop new skills.|

 |2 - Assist||Demonstrates application of essential generic knowledge typically found in industry bodies of knowledge.
 Has gained a basic domain knowledge.
 Absorbs new information when it is presented systematically and applies it effectively.|